Astral Project

 Astral Project is a modern jazz quartet from New Orleans, Louisiana.
 It was founded by saxophonist Tony Dagradi in 1978 and includes drummer Johnny Vidacovich, bassist James Singleton and 7-string guitarist Steve Masakowski.
 The band originally included pianist David Torkanowsky who left in 2001.
-Astral Project blends jazz, funk, rock, and world music and has been called one of New Orleans' premier jazz groups.
+Astral Project blends jazz, funk music, rock, and world music and has been called one of New Orleans' premier jazz groups.

 Astral Project began performing at the Absinthe House on Bourbon Street where during their early years Bobby McFerrin was known to often sit in.
-Having made several national and international tours, the quartet has continued to perform more recently at Snug Harbor and at Jazz Fest in New Orleans.
+Having made several national and international tours, the quartet has continued to perform more recently at Snug Harbor and at New Orleans Jazz & Heritage Festival in New Orleans.
 Astral Project has received several Big Easy Entertainment Awards.